ikiapps/Setup-Xcode-Derived-Data-RAM-Disk/README.md

     </dict>
     </plist>

-Give it a name like `com.ikiApps.setupXcodeDerivedDataRamDisk.plist` and copy it to
+Give it a name, for example, `com.ikiApps.setupXcodeDerivedDataRamDisk.plist`, and copy it to

     ~/Library/LaunchAgents

-The minimum permission for this property list launch agent file is that it is readable by you.
-That corresponds to a permission value of 0400 in chmod terms.
+User readable is the minimum permission for the property list.
+That corresponds to a permission value of 0400 for chmod.

-The agent can be started manually using
+Make sure Xcode is not running, and manually test starting the agent with the following command:

     launchctl load com.ikiApps.setupXcodeDerivedDataRamDisk.plist

-If everything went well, the script will now run every time you login.
+If everything went well, the script should now run every time you log in.
 You can see the mounted RAM disk in the Finder when it is available.
 It will also be available in the list of mounts using the `mount` or `df` command.